Jackpot Bowling: Long-form version

 On September 19, 1960, Jackpot Bowling returned as a stand-alone show with its own 30-minute time slot, Mondays at 10:30 p.m.
 Brunswick became a co-sponsor with Bayuk's Phillies Cigars, and the series moved west to Hollywood, with the Hollywood Legion Lanes becoming the show's new studio.
 Milton Berle was installed as host with Chick Hearn providing play-by-play.
 (NBC installed Berle as host in part because the network was desperate to burn off its 30-year contract with Berle, whose popularity had been in steady decline, and also to emphasize more comedy as the nation's taste for high-budget contests had waned in the wake of the 1950s quiz show scandals.)
 The professional bowler challenges were supplemented with a late-night-style monologue from Berle and segments of celebrities being interviewed by Berle and then rolling a shot for charity.

 The series would run only another six months with Berle as host and would end on March 13, 1961.

 Gameplay

 Two players competed to bowl up to nine strikes.
-After each bowler took nine turns, the player who bowled the most strikes won $1,000.
+After each bowler took nine turns, the player who bowled more strikes won $1,000.
 Any player who rolled six strikes in a row won a jackpot which, in the earlier seasons, started at $5,000 and increased $1,000 each week it was not won.

 In the final season hosted by Milton Berle, two matches were played in each show.
 Rolling six strikes in a row in the first match won a flat $5,000.
 The winner of the first match played against the "king of the hill" bowler for another $1,000, and the right to return the following week as "king of the hill".
 Rolling six strikes in a row in this second weekly match won the jackpot, which now started at $25,000, with $5,000 added each week that it was not broken.